almostearthling/when-command/README.md

 - `-L`/`--log-level` _LEVEL_: specify the log level, all **whenever** levels are supported (default: _info_, specific to `start`)
 - `-h`/`--help`: print help for the specific command

 **NOTE**: For now **When** runs in _debug mode_, this means that it will not catch exceptions, and will use a _DEBUG_ suffix for the application data directory: it also displays a color scheme that is neither dark nor light to underline its particular state.
 This behaviour can be modified by setting `'DEBUG': False` in the instantiation of `AppConfig` in _lib/repocfg.py_, instead of the current `True` value.
-This is useful when testing the application when an existing instance of **whenever** is running in production mode, possibly using the **whenever_tray** utility that normally shares the application dataa directory with **When** (starting with release 0.1.6).
-Note that a debug version of **whenever** should be used when a release version is running, because a debug version will not refuse to start sensing that the scheduler is already running.
+This is useful when testing the application when an existing instance of **whenever** is running in production mode, possibly using the **whenever_tray** utility that normally shares the application data directory with **When** (starting with release 0.1.6).
+Note that a debug version of **whenever** should be used when a release version is running, because a debug version will not complain and refuse to start in case a non-debug version of the scheduler is already running.
 The full path to the desired **whenever** executable can be provided on the command line using the `-W` option.

 **When** will be able to act as a wrapper only if a working and recent (not below [0.1.23](https://github.com/almostearthling/whenever/releases/tag/v0.1.23%2Btray0.1.6)) version of **whenever** is available, either in the system _PATH_ or specified via the command line interface by using the `-W` switch.